labi3285/QXConsMaker/README.md

 # QXConsMaker
 ##The easiest way to layout for swift.
-Wish enjoy it!
+Enjoy it!

 ###Basic making methods, Each one show end with MAKE(), which return the layoutConstraint than made and installed:
 ![](https://github.com/labi3285/QXConsMaker/blob/master/pic_01.png)